 What are the typical dishes?

-Potato dishes can be, basically, hot or cold.
+This vegetable dishes can be, basically, hot or cold.
 But in this last case, you cook it first, and then you serve it.

 In cold dishes, we can find potato salads or crisps.

 As for hot dishes, there are steamed or boiled ones, mashed, fried chips, baked ones, and pancakes.

 How long does it take to boil a vegetable?

 It depends on the size or type, but generally between 10 and 25 minutes.

 For what else can I use this vegetable?